Prequel Tips

 Share this article

-Jane is an incoming senior at Earl of March Secondary School in Ottawa, Canada who participated in BETA Camp Summer 2020.
+Jane is an incoming senior at Earl of March Secondary School in Ottawa, Canada, who participated in Prequel's Summer Program (formerly BETA Camp) in 2020.
 She owns a creative agency called JiSA design, runs a digital newsletter for senior minorities, and participates in her school’s First Robotics Team, all while maintaining top grades.
+Jane's multifaceted achievements highlight the drive of young entrepreneurs.

-Since BETA Camp, she has landed many internship roles: she was a growth hacker for MANY Creators, an UI/UX designer for Advice To A Scientist (research affiliated with the University of Toronto), and an incoming intern for Digittera Interactive.
+Since Prequel, she has landed many internship roles: she was a growth hacker for MANY Creators, a UI/UX designer for Advice To A Scientist (research affiliated with the University of Toronto), and an incoming intern for Digittera Interactive.
+Her Prequel experience opened doors to valuable internships.

 What got you interested in entrepreneurship?

-My first taste in entrepreneurship came from when I was 11 years old.
+My first taste of entrepreneurship came when I was 11 years old.
 I launched my first business in trading organically grown celebrity fandom Instagram accounts with fans (it may have been prohibited at the time).
-Although I didn’t recognize that it was entrepreneurship at the time, there was an instant click of girl-boss self autonomy, a rush of adrenaline, and excitement that I felt.
+Although I didn’t recognize that it was entrepreneurship at the time, there was an instant click of girl-boss self-autonomy, a rush of adrenaline, and excitement that I felt.
 I unfortunately never continued after the start of middle school.
 I didn’t think that I had the brains or guts.

-Joining BETA Camp during my junior year equipped me with the skills and mindset, but most importantly, helped me reconnect with my passion for entrepreneurship.
-After learning the same strategies and frameworks that Fortune 500 companies use, I loved applying them to my teams’ startup Waviolet to find a product market fit, reach out to beta users, and conduct user testing.
-The experience I gained from Beta camp along with the link minded friends have set me in the right direction to pursue my passions.
+Joining Prequel's Summer Program during my junior year equipped me with the skills and mindset, but most importantly, helped me reconnect with my passion for entrepreneurship.
+After learning the same strategies and frameworks that Fortune 500 companies use, I loved applying them to my team’s startup, Waviolet, to find a product market fit, reach out to beta users, and conduct user testing.
+The experience I gained from Prequel, along with the like-minded friends, has set me in the right direction to pursue my passions.

-When did you know that you can be a teen entrepreneur?
+When did you know that you could be a teen entrepreneur?

-I think teens believe that the qualification of a “real entrepreneur” is owning a million dollar business with over 100 employees like the celebrities we see on TV.
-However in reality, I strongly believe everyone is an entrepreneur in some way because we identify and solve problems on a daily basis.
-My problem solving skills come from my ability to empathize with people with different cultural backgrounds, from my 4 year experience of volunteering at senior homes.
+I think teens believe that the qualification of a “real entrepreneur” is owning a million-dollar business with over 100 employees, like the celebrities we see on TV.
+However, in reality, I strongly believe everyone is an entrepreneur in some way because we identify and solve problems daily.
+My problem-solving skills come from my ability to empathize with people with different cultural backgrounds, from my 4-year experience of volunteering at senior homes.

 Another hoax I used to believe is that you must be well-versed in the business field.
-I thought you needed years of experience, a business degree at a prestigious school, as well as thousands of dollars of funding ready.
+I thought you needed years of experience, a business degree from a prestigious school, as well as thousands of dollars of funding ready.
 I soon realized the most important drive for successful entrepreneurs is passion, which in my case was design!
-Whether it’s designing birthday cards for online strangers, trading anime character drawings at school,or selling instagram accounts, these small starts were crucial in my entrepreneurial journey.
-In retrospect, these experiences have taught me transferable skills that I continue to build on and apply at school, internships,and most importantly shaped who I am today.
+Whether it’s designing birthday cards for online strangers, trading anime character drawings at school, or selling Instagram accounts, these small starts were crucial in my entrepreneurial journey.
+In retrospect, these experiences have taught me transferable skills that I continue to build on and apply at school, internships, and most importantly, shaped who I am today.

 What skills do you think are most important for teen or child entrepreneurs?

-Next, it’s important for teen entrepreneurs to be confident, and flexible.
-Despite your age, you can definitely offer an insight or service that some adults cannot cater to.
-For instance, although I haven’t studied graphic design professionally or had 10+ years of experience, I offer clients a unique insight in the most trendy and approachable designs suitable for their Gen Z audience.
-Most clients that come to me are millennials who want to build an attractive Gen Z brand.
-I don’t pretend that I’m an expert in marketing or design, instead I just focus on what I knew and it was valuable to them.
+Next, teen entrepreneurs need to be confident and flexible.
+Despite your age, you can offer an insight or service that some adults cannot provide.
+For instance, although I haven’t studied graphic design professionally or had 10+ years of experience, I offer clients a unique insight into the most trendy and approachable designs suitable for their Gen Z audience.
+Most clients who come to me are millennials who want to build an attractive Gen Z brand.
+I don’t pretend that I’m an expert in marketing or design, instead, I just focus on what I know, and it was valuable to them.

 Tell us about your journey as a teen entrepreneur.

-Next, at Beta camp, I became a co-founder of Waviolet.
-We prototyped UV light boxes to help easily sanitize people’s groceries, bags, and clothes after going a day out.
-One mistake we made is that our team was too obsessed with the actual product.
-We had long and unnecessary discussions contemplating the materials and design, without actually getting user tests and researching if there was actually a product market fit.
+Next, at Prequel, I became a co-founder of Waviolet.
+We prototyped UV light boxes to help easily sanitize people’s groceries, bags, and clothes after a day of going out.
+One mistake we made was that our team was too obsessed with the actual product.
+We had long and unnecessary discussions contemplating the materials and design, without actually getting user tests and researching if there was actually a product-market fit.

-After Beta camp, I co founded a design agency called JiSA design with another Beta camp alumni.
-Contrary to Waviolet, instead of charging at our normal rates, we charged 10 USD to gage the market and see how we should position ourselves.
+After Prequel's Summer Program, I co-founded a design agency called JiSA Design with another Prequel alumnus.
+Contrary to Waviolet, instead of charging at our normal rates, we charged 10 USD to gauge the market and see how we should position ourselves.

-Our hypothesis was that small brick & mortar businesses would be interested in our service, however after testing, we discovered a completely different niche of Gen Z e-commerce businesses.
-We then began to raise our service prices slowly to 100 usd packages, after gathering customer feedback and a solid portfolio.
-So far at only 300 followers, we have worked with over 30 businesses and creators.
+We hypothesized that small brick & mortar businesses would be interested in our service; however, after testing, we discovered a completely different niche of Gen Z e-commerce businesses.
+We then began to raise our service prices slowly to 100 USD packages, after gathering customer feedback and a solid portfolio.
+So far, at only 300 followers, we have worked with over 30 businesses and creators.

 As a result, I ended up hiring a team and taking a 40% commission for every work I found for my team members, serving as the lead in business development.

-What role did BETA Camp play in this journey?
+What role did Prequel play in this journey?

 My time running events with MANY creators.

-From the gecko, Beta camp inspired me to be confident and adaptable to changes.
+From the get-go, Prequel's Summer Program inspired me to be confident and adaptable to changes.

-Firstly, BETA Camp’s hands-on experience is unrivaled to any other program out there online.
-After Waviolet’s failure, I learned from hands-on the importance of conducting user research with MVP prototypes to determine a perfect product market fit, prior to investing my time and money.
-From there, I learned to expect the unexpected, have confidence to put myself out there with strangers and change target audiences.
-Beta Camp’s framework truly covered everything that you need to know, from how to formulate good user research questions, finding and messaging your first clients, building an MVP, negotiations, etc. I still refer back to the recorded videos and sessions.
+Firstly, Prequel's hands-on experience is unrivaled by any other program out there online.
+After Waviolet’s failure, I learned from hands-on experience the importance of conducting user research with MVP prototypes to determine a perfect product market fit, before investing my time and money.
+From there, I learned to expect the unexpected, have confidence to put myself out there with strangers, and change target audiences.
+Prequel’s framework truly covered everything that you need to know, from how to formulate good user research questions, finding and messaging your first clients, building an MVP, negotiations, etc. I still refer back to the recorded videos and sessions.

-Furthermore, outside of Beta camp, the camp directors and the tight-knit community have been very supportive of my endeavors.
-I instantly bonded with my co founders, who are still some of my closest friends till this day.
-They constantly give me feedback and advice to steer me in the right direction especially when it comes to dealing with team dynamics and expectations.
+Furthermore, outside of Prequel, the camp directors and the tight-knit community have been very supportive of my endeavors.
+I instantly bonded with my co-founders, who are still some of my closest friends to this day.
+They constantly give me feedback and advice to steer me in the right direction, especially when it comes to dealing with team dynamics and expectations.
 The alumni workshops have also helped me strengthen my resume and interview, as I managed to land a position at Many Creators, Advice to a Scientist, as well as Digitera Interactive.

 What are some small business ideas for teens that you think are good places to start?

-For art students like me, I recommend starting a sticker shop to raise money for a cause, or drawing product illustrations for brands (super trendy right now actually).
-Brands love art because they can use it on social media, emails and their website.
-In addition, as teens know social media better than anyone, you could also create Tiktoks and plan out social media content for a company.
+For art students like me, I recommend starting a sticker shop to raise money for a cause, or drawing product illustrations for brands (super trendy right now, actually).
+Brands love art because they can use it on social media, emails, and their website.
+In addition, as teens know social media better than anyone, you could also create TikTok videos and plan out social media content for a company.

 What if there was a Prequel to your success story?